ksqlDB is a database purpose-built to help developers

 For the latest features in ksqlDB, see the

 Limitations for ksqlDB in Confluent Cloud

 - Currently, user-defined functions (UDFs, UDAFs, and UDTFs) aren’t supported.

-- You can have a maximum of 20 continuous queries per application.
+- You can have a maximum of 20 persistent queries

 Confluent charges you in CSUs per hour.